Tosta-Mista/DunDef_Linux_Fix/README.md

 ```
 ### Uninstall
 [Only for SymLink Fix]<br />
-If you want uninstall the Symlink fix juste run ths script and choose the 4th choice:<br />
+If you want uninstall the Symlink fix run the script and choose the 4th choice:<br />
 " [4] -> Cleaning      --> Remove Symlink Fix!"<br />

 ## Misc :